priestc/CryptoCollector/README.md

 CoinCollector
 =========

-cryptocurrency web wallet
+CoinCollector is cryptocurrency web wallet, supporting Bitcoin and a large number of Altcoins.
-runs on a server, controlled from a browser. written in python, using the django web framework.
+It runs on a server, and is controlled from a webrowser.
+Written in python, using the django web framework.

 Currencies supported
 ====================